On a generalization of affinoid varieties

 for any covering sieve of $\cC$ over any $X \in \ob(\cC)$.
-If the topology of $\cC$ is given by a pretopology this is equivalent to the usual exact sequence condition in the definition of sheaves.
-We recall also that the inclusion functor $i: \wtilde{\cC} \to \what{\cC}$ has an adjoint functor, denoted $\ol{a}: \what{\cC} \to \wtilde{\cC}$ which associate to any presheaf a sheaf.
-We underline also that the functor $\ol{a}$ is exact.
+If the topology of $\cC$ is given by a pre-topology this is equivalent to the usual exact sequence condition in the definition of sheaves.
+We recall also that the inclusion functor $i: \wtilde{\cC} \to \what{\cC}$ has a left adjoint functor, denoted $\ol{a}: \what{\cC} \to \wtilde{\cC}$, which associates to any presheaf a sheaf.

 We also need the following proposition from \cite{SGA4}, expos\'e II.